cosmofur/EX716/README.md

 :EndofLoop
 @PRTNL
 @END
-# Setup Storage, each 0 bellow is clearing a 16b word for the given label.
+# Setup Storage, each 0 bellow is reserving a 16b word for the given label.
 :A 0
 :B 0
 :N 0